responsive Site design

 Merch integration (column 4): Is merch stored on a reliable site (ie. Big Cartel) and well-displayed?

 I interviewed four users to capture their reactions to the secondnature site and the site of a collective based in New York called Discwoman.
-I wanted to see how users reacted to a site with a more simple design verses one which is more visually intense.
+I wanted to see how users reacted to a site with a more simple design verses one which was more visually intense.

 My testing revealed that 75% of the users had browser issues while navigating the Discwoman site and found it visually confusing whereas most of the users I interviewed preferred the simplicity and approachability of the secondnature site.
 About half the users I interviewed felt that the secondnature site looked unprofessional and “old school.”
 These findings informed my approach to the site design.